dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

      Upon printing simulation result details, observed that many _False Positives_ are GO terms associated with over 1,000 genes are **enriched**, rather than purified.
      Therefore, use original associations, but only evaluate **enriched** GOEA results.
+  5. Random True-Null Associations w/Modification 2
+  6. Random True-Null Associations w/Modification 1
+  7. **PASS: All Associations Randomly Shuffled**
+     These nominal cases show that when **all** gene associations are randomly shuffled, no significant results are correctly returned.

 ## 1) Introduction and Definitions